haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/6.misc/4.applying-hacks/en.md

 Serial Loops has a built-in manager for applying useful hacks to your project.

+**NOTE: If you are using the Docker path on Windows (which you most likely are!), ensure that you open Docker Desktop prior to applying hacks!**

 ## Apply Hacks Menu
 The Apply Hacks menu can be accessed through the "Apply Hacks..." option in the Tools menu.